Shopping in Norway

 If you are looking for souvenirs from Norway you should read this.

 Norway is known to be quite an expensive country.
 Even so, it is hard to resist shopping in Norway as the quality of their goods is high.
 The highlight is its design pieces, often created by young local artists who have come to be recognized internationally.
 The best places to go shopping are in the big cities like Oslo, Bergen, Stavanger or Tromso, among others, since that is where more variety of shops there are.
-Keep in mind that in Norway there are many Tax Free Tourist establishments, this means that the prices are somewhat lower because the fees you pay in the purchases are returned to you at the airport when you leave the country.
+Keep in mind that in Norway there are many Tax Free Tourist establishments, this means that the prices are somewhat lower because the fees you pay in the purchase are returned to you at the airport when you leave the country.

 Most of the clothes that can be bought in Norway are for winter and there is a wide range of items for snow and cold weather.
 In Oslo Heimen Husfliden Rosenkrantz is full of jerseys, hats, gloves and sports coats; and also Norway Shop or large shopping centres such as the Oslo City Shopping Center are great places to find the most up to date winter wear.
 In Stavanger, the most recommended shop is Oleana, which has been awarded by the Norwegian Design Council.
 If what is sought is the traditional folklore attire of the country, then the best-known shop is Heimen Husfliden GlasMagasinet, also in Oslo.